arangodb/arangojs/6.14.1/Reference/Collection/DocumentCollection.md

   - **overwrite**: `boolean` (Default: `false`)

-    {% hint 'warning' %}
-    This option is only available when targeting ArangoDB v3.4.0 and later.
+    **Warning**: This option is only available when targeting ArangoDB v3.4.0 and later.
-    {% endhint %}

     If set to true, the insert becomes a replace-insert.
 If a document with the same \_key already exists the new document is not rejected with unique